 To indicate support for the procedures in this clause, a DCMTSI client shall when including media feature tags as specified in TS 24.229 include a +sip.app-subtype media feature tag, as specified by RFC 5688, with a value of "webrtc-datachannel" (the application media format used by RFC 8864), regardless of data channel media being part of the SDP or not.

 One or more data channel SDP media descriptions formatted according to RFC 8864 may be added to the SDP, alongside other SDP media descriptions such as e.g. speech, video, and text.
-A data channel SDP media description shall not be placed before the first SDP speech media description.
-SDP examples are provided in Annex A.17.
+The protocol identifier (proto value) and media format (fmt value) of a data channel SDP media description shall be set to "UDP/DTLS/SCTP" defined in RFC 8864 and "webrtc-datachannel" defined in RFC 8841, respectively.

 If data channels are used in a session, the session setup shall determine the applicable bandwidth limit(s) as defined in clause 6.2.5.

 Multiple data channels may be mapped to a single data channel SDP media description, each with a corresponding "a=dcmap" SDP attribute and stream IDs that are unique within that media description.
 There is no limit to the number of data channels in an SDP media description, but the aggregate of all defined data channels shall keep within the set bandwidth limit and care should be taken to avoid excessive SDP size.
-If the session is re-negotiated to include a changed number of data channels in an SDP media description, the bandwith limit may either be kept constant, changing the share of bandwidth available to each individual data channel, or the bandwidth limit may be changed to accommodate the changed number of data channels, keeping individual data channel bandwidth shares.
+If the session is re-negotiated to include a changed number of data channels in an SDP media description, the bandwidth limit may either be kept constant, changing the share of bandwidth available to each individual data channel, or the bandwidth limit may be changed to accommodate the changed number of data channels, keeping individual data channel bandwidth shares.
 Regardless of what approach is used when changing number of used data channels in a media description, the aggregate of all defined data channels shall keep within the re-negotiated bandwidth limit.

 If there is a need to use data channels with either different transport IP addresses, different UDP ports, or different SCTP ports, separate data channel SDP media descriptions shall be used, as IP address, UDP port and SCTP port are all constant per SDP media description.
 Multiple SCTP associations for a single channel, commonly denoted as "multi-homing", defined in RFC 4960 for reasons of redundancy and basically using one destination transport address at a time, is not described for use with WebRTC data channel and shall therefore not be used in this specification.